What to Do in Calgaryconstantgardener/iStockphoto.com

 Flip, fly and fall courtesy of thrill rides at Calaway Park (245033 Range Rd.
 33), where the amusements range from tame to terrifying.
 The Adrenaline Test Zone, Chaos and the Vortex roller coaster are in the latter group, but there are plenty of rides designed for smaller children as well.
 Plus, with various carnival games on-site, the whole family can compete for plush prizes—and glory.
 The park also offers a miniature golf course, live shows and a 3-D theater.

-Take a trip back through time to the age of the dinosaurs at the Calgary Zoo, Botanical Garden & Prehistoric Park (1300 Zoo Rd.
+Take a trip back through time to the age of the dinosaurs at the Wilder Institute/Calgary Zoo (1300 Zoo Rd.
 N.E.), home to a collection of fierce-looking dinosaur replicas, to say nothing of the even more impressive collection of living, breathing animals from all over the world.
 Such creatures as gentoo penguins, grizzly bears, cougars, bison, mountain goats and wolves thrive within re-created habitats.

 Imagine rubbing elbows with one of 19th-century Calgary's wealthiest and most influential families when you enter Lougheed House (707 13th Ave.
 S.W.), their imposing sandstone mansion.
 Stroll through the formal gardens and you'll understand why the estate was named Beaulieu, French for “beautiful place.”